souxls/Collections/README.md

 - [vArmor](https://github.com/bytedance/vArmor) - vArmor is a cloud native container sandbox system based on AppArmor/BPF/Seccomp.
 It also includes multiple built-in protection rules that are ready to use out of the box..
 - [bootc](https://github.com/bootc-dev/bootc) - Boot and upgrade via container images.
 - [windows](https://github.com/dockur/windows) - Windows inside a Docker container..
+- [vicinae](https://github.com/vicinaehq/vicinae) - A focused launcher for your desktop — native, fast, extensible

 ## Microservices